astropy/astropy-APEs/APE25.rst

 #.
 Gradually enable static type checking in ``astropy.cosmology`` and
-   ``astropy.units`` by expanding the number of files checked by mypy, enabling new mypy rules on a per-file or per-subpackage basis, adding type hint annotations, creating type stub files for dynamically generated content, and using ``# type: ignore`` style comments to indicate when static type checking should be skipped on particular lines.
+   ``astropy.units`` by expanding the number of files checked by mypy, enabling new mypy rules on a per-file or per-subpackage basis, adding type annotations, creating type stub files for dynamically generated content, and using ``# type: ignore`` style comments to indicate when static type checking should be skipped on particular lines.

 #.
 Update the developer documentation with lessons learned and best
-   practices for adding type hint annotations.
+   practices for adding type annotations.

 At this point, subpackage maintainers may gradually enable static type checking for the subpackages that they maintain.